TechWorksHub/best-practice-guide/cookbook.rst

 predict continuous and discrete data is so important that it has its own nomenclature of **regression** and **classification** algorithms respectively.

-Breakaway: Regression vs Classification Algorithms
-The distinction between **regression** (continuous output data) and **classification** (discrete output data) is particularly important in AI and Machine Learning algorithms, because the type of data that the algorithm outputs has a
+*Breakaway: Regression vs Classification Algorithms: * The distinction between **regression** (continuous output data) and **classification** (discrete output data) is particularly important in AI and Machine Learning algorithms, because the type of data that the algorithm outputs has a